Codium-ai/pr-agent/docs/docs/tools/describe.md

     - `publish_labels`: if set to true, the tool will publish the labels to the PR.
 Default is true.

     - `publish_description_as_comment`: if set to true, the tool will publish the description as a comment to the PR.
-If false, it will overwrite the origianl description.
+If false, it will overwrite the original description.
 Default is false.

     - `add_original_user_description`: if set to true, the tool will add the original user description to the generated description.
 Default is true.